transparencia-mg/dpckan/docs/index.rst

-.. dpkgckanmg documentation master file, created by sphinx-quickstart on Sat May 15 09:39:55 2021.
+.. dpckan documentation master file, created by sphinx-quickstart on Sat May 15 09:39:55 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to dpkgckanmg's documentation!
+Welcome to dpckan's documentation!
 ======================================

 .. toctree::